Ph.D. in English

 - Check your Program of Study.
 Any further changes are noted by filing a Petition for Changes in Graduate Program.

-- Carefully observe all dissertation related deadlines set by the Graduate School.
+- Follow the Dissertation Formatting Guidelines and carefully observe all Dissertation-related Deadlines set by the Graduate School.

 Additional Information for Ph.D.
 Candidates

-- You may take 2 graduate courses in another program at URI to count toward your English Ph.D., with approval from your Major Professor and Director of Graduate Studies.
+- You may take two graduate courses in another program at URI to count toward your English Ph.D., with approval from your Major Professor and Director of Graduate Studies.

 - Students who wish to pursue an independent study (ENG 690 or ENG 691) under the guidance of a faculty member should submit a formal request to the Director of Graduate Studies, indicating reasons for pursuing an independent study, a description of the project, how the study will be conducted (i.e., weekly meetings, biweekly meetings, etc), and space for signature by the student, professor, and DGS.
 This request must be approved by the DGS prior to enrolling in ENG 690/691.